 2. Alcohol prevents your liver from doing its job.

 When you drink alcohol, your liver has to work to remove it from your blood instead of working to regulate blood sugar.
 For this reason, you should never drink alcohol when your blood glucose is already low.

 3. Never drink alcohol on an empty stomach.

 Food slows down the rate at which alcohol is absorbed into the bloodstream.
 The Diabetes Teaching Center at the University of California in San Francisco recommends eating a meal or snack containing carbohydrates when you drink alcohol.

 4. Always test blood sugar before having an alcoholic beverage.

 Alcohol impairs your liver’s ability to produce glucose, so be sure to know your blood glucose number before you drink an alcoholic beverage.

 5. Alcohol can cause hypoglycemia.

-Within a few minutes of drinking alcohol, and for up to 12 hours afterward, alcohol can cause a drop in your blood glucose level.
-After consuming alcohol, always check your blood glucose level to make sure it is at a safe level.
+Within a few minutes of drinking alcohol, and for up to 12 hours afterward, alcohol can cause your blood glucose level to drop.
+After consuming alcohol, always check your blood glucose level to make sure it is in the safe zone.
 If your blood glucose is below 100 mg/dL, eat a snack to bring it up.